 This museum was one of the coolest museums I’ve seen in a long time.
 While it does a good job describing the history of money in Finland, what it really does is well is describe the history of finance and modern finance.
 It offers up detailed background and great exhibits.
 It was quite a learning experience.

 This large red church is hard to miss, as it sits on a hill overlooking the city.
 This Eastern Orthodox Church is massive and very impressive with its large domes and gold crosses.
-The interior is very well decorated, too, with typical Eastern Orthodox icons.
+The interior is lavishly decorated too, with typical Eastern Orthodox icons.

 Helsinki City Museum

-Like the Finland history museum, the Helsinki version is just as good.
+Like the Finland history museum, the Helsinki version is an excellent museum.
 There are plenty of descriptions, and great exhibits and photos.
-I would say it is the third best city museum I’ve come across in Europe after the Amsterdam and Barcelona museums.
+It’s the third-best city museum I’ve come across in Europe after the Amsterdam and Barcelona museums.
 You shouldn’t miss it.

 Visit the Island of Suomenlinna